 Oftentimes, you may have heard the term ‘overclocking’ being used in a conversation involving gaming specs.
 Though overclocking is mainly done on parts that possess a separate processing unit like a CPU or GPU, it is also possible to overclock your monitor.
 Overclocking, when done right, ensures better performance and gives the concerned part a boost in performance.

-For example, overclocking your CPU may prevent it from overheating, your GPU may run games in a better way so that there is no screen freeze.
+For example, overclocking your CPU may prevent it from overheating, and your GPU may run games in a better way so that there is no screen freeze.
 While overclocking your monitor, you would want to better your refresh rate.
 Overclocking your monitor has its pros and cons.
-It can be a little time consuming and comes with its own risks.
+It can be a little time-consuming and comes with its own risks.
 But if you successfully overclock your monitor, you can surely expect more frames and a better gaming experience.

 How to Overclock a Monitor?

 Overclocking your monitor can come with varied problems that may persist for a lifetime.
 If not done carefully, any damage may not even be covered by your manufacturer’s warranty.
 Additionally, it is always better to go through the process of overclocking only if your monitor has a specific “Overclock” menu option under monitor settings.

 Overclocking damages the internal hardware and the device might cease to perform together.
 Basically, once you overclock your screen, it is bound to create more heat internally.
 This can, in turn, gradually wear down the internal parts.

 However, it is not very difficult to overclock your monitor to a higher refresh rate.
 We shall discuss how to overclock your monitor to a higher refresh rate using AMD and NVIDIA.

 How To Overclock Your Monitor to a Higher Refresh Rate?

 Your monitor can be overclocked in a multitude of ways.
 Here, we shall show you how to overclock your monitor for both AMD and NVIDIA GPUs.